Humboldt Bay: Geomorphology

-Daby, Woodley, and Indian islands are in the North Bay, and all three are within the City of Eureka.
+Daby, Woodley, and Tuluwat (formerly Indian) islands are in the North Bay, and all three are within the City of Eureka.
 Low tides reveal two more islands: Sand Island, which was formed from dredge spoils left in the early 20th century, and Bird Island.
 A large eelgrass bed in the South Bay, which may be exposed at low tides, is locally known as Clam Island.

 History

 Indigenous people

 The Wiyot people were the first to inhabit the Humboldt Bay region, including the Mad River and Eel River.
 It is estimated that the Wiyot arrived at Humboldt Bay circa 900 A.D.

 The Wiyot language is related to the Algonquian language of the Great Plains.
 The Wiyot Tribe is located in Loleta, California.
 Tribal members reside on two different reservations, the Table Bluff reservation and the old Table Bluff reservation, sometimes referred to as Indianola.
 The old reservation, roughly 20 acres, was originally purchased by a local church group to relocate homeless Wiyot in the early 1900s.
 While the old reservation is still in use, the tribe moved to the new Table Bluff reservation.
 The new reservation is roughly 88 acres.